Erythrina crista-galli L.

 Bloom Time: Spring to summer

-Erythrina crista-galli is a small, deciduous tree that grows up to 26 feet (8 m) tall and equal width with a somewhat crooked trunk that has a dark furrowed bark.
-The leaves are composed of 3 dark green leaflets, up to 6 inches (15 cm) long and up to 1.5 inches (3.8 cm) wide, that have curved thorns along the veins on the backside and on the petioles.
-The flowers are up to 2 inches (5 cm) long, up to 1 inch (2.5 cm) wide, usually scarlet red but sometimes pink, red-purple or with white markings, are borne singly or in groups of 2 to 3 in loose terminal racemes to 2 feet (60 cm) long from spring to summer.
-These inflorescences emerge from the current year’s growth and several flushes of flowers can appear, particularly if old flower stalks are pruned off.
+Erythrina crista-galli is a small deciduous tree with a somewhat crooked trunk with a dark furrowed bark.
+It grows up to 26 feet (8 m) tall and about as wide as tall.
+Leaves are composed of 3 dark green leaflets with curved thorns along the veins on the backside and the petioles.
+They are up to 6 inches (15 cm) long and 1.5 inches (3.8 cm) wide.
+Flowers are up to 2 inches (5 cm) long, 1 inch (2.5 cm) wide, usually scarlet red but sometimes pink, red-purple, or have white markings.
+They appear singly or in groups of 2 to 3 in loose, up to 2 feet (60 cm) long terminal racemes from spring to summer.
+The inflorescences emerge from the current year's growth, and several flushes of flowers can appear, particularly if old flower stalks are pruned off.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Growing Coral Trees is only appropriate outdoors in USDA zones 9 and up.
 Coral Tree care is easy if you are in the correct region, but some growers may find them messy.

 Coral Trees need very little water.
 Too much water promotes a weak limb structure and subsequent breakage.
 Overwatering causes the tree to grow too quickly, and its softwood cannot support such spurts.
 Then in the dry season, the weight of the tree can pull it out of the soil.

 Pruning the tree in spring to remove the heavier stems or any damaged material will help prevent limb loss and trees from tipping.
 Fertilizer is also not recommended when growing Coral Trees.